in this body

 Her imagination is unleashed, but she is still grounded.

 Live in my body began as an improvisational solo practice.
-I intentionally started with the very big and ambiguous question of what does it mean to live or be live in my body?
+I intentionally started with the very big and ambiguous question of what does it mean to live (inhabit) or be live (nowness) in my body?
 How do I as a performer locate a meditative, activated state in which I invite being seen?
 How do I as a choreographer simultaneously attend to composition and form?
 How do I balance or be playful with how these two intentions sometimes conflict with each other?
-My hope is to perform this practice more and create visual or audio anchors that allow the dance to emerge in a context rich with image and language.
+I perform this practice.
+I practice this practice.